grafana/grafana/docs/sources/panels-visualizations/visualizations/xy-chart/index.md

 In **Manual** mode, you must set the following options:

 - **Frame** - Select your data frame or dataset.
-You can add as many data frames as you want.
+You can add as many frames as you want.
 - **X-field** - Select which field x represents.
 - **Y-field** - Select which field y represents.